 Research: Assess yourself, your purpose for contacting your network, what you have to offer your contact and your goals.
 Also research your contact’s career field, specific employers and background in preparation for asking well-informed questions.
 Use the Internet, library, CCPD staff, alumni, etc.

 Resumes: Bring some copies to your interview to provide background information to your contact, reinforce points of your introduction, and potentially get a critique.

 Attire: Dress on the conservative side, clean and presentable.
-When in doubt, a business suit is recommended.
+You wouldn’t go wrong in a business suit, though business casual is more common.